-- Practice staff reviewed the needs of its local population and appointed a complex case manager to ensure packages of care were in place upon discharge from hospital. - Patients said they found it easy to make an appointment with a named GP and there was continuity of care, with urgent appointments available the same day. - The practice had good facilities and was well equipped to treat patients and meet their needs. - Information about how to complain was available and easy to understand and evidence showed the practice responded quickly to issues raised.
+- Practice staff reviewed the needs of its local population and engaged with the NHS England Area Team and Clinical Commissioning Group to secure improvements to services where these were identified.
+For example, the practice worked in collaboration with the CCG Medicines Management team and had access to the services of a Pharmacist to undertake medication reviews. - Some patients said they found it difficult to make an appointment with a named GP however there was continuity of care, with urgent appointments available the same day. - The practice had good facilities and was well equipped to treat patients and meet their needs. - Information about how to complain was available and easy to understand and evidence showed the practice responded quickly to issues raised.
 Learning from complaints was shared with staff and other stakeholders.

 Are services well-led?
-GOOD